Before we actually go into why freelancing makes sense for just about everybody nowadays, let’s just cover what exactly freelancing is.

 (Courtesy of www.freelancebiz.com)

-Where a few years ago it was not as popular, it is now growing steadily year on year, not only in the 1st world countries, but it’s also providing income opportunities for knowledgeable people in other countries as well.
+Growing steadily year on year, not only in the 1st world countries, it’s also providing income opportunities for knowledgeable people in other countries as well.
 With the accessibility freedom that the Internet provides, this has only made it even easier to become a freelancer no matter where you live.

 Freelancing is what has allowed me to quit my 9 to 5 job in 2015 after I built up a steady income flow working part-time and I have been doing this full-time ever since.
 As a 50 something single mom living in a 3rd world country – if I can do this, then so can you.